 Please Note: If you are selected for a process called “verification”, you will receive a letter from our office requesting required supportive documentation.
 Please respond to these requests as soon as you can so that our office may continue processing your application for financial assistance.

-4. If you are offered any loans, then you need to complete a Loan Acceptance Form
+4. If you are offered any loans, then you need to complete a Federal Direct Student Loan Form

 If you are ACCEPTING your student loan(s) to help cover the cost of your education:

 - Step 1: Complete Entrance Counseling at studentloans.gov

 - Step 2: Complete a Master Promissory Note at studentloans.gov.
 This is a binding, legal document through which the borrower agrees to repay the loan.
 It should be read carefully and a copy retained for the borrower’s records.